Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: LF no-go theorem as a nonclassical causal marginal problem

-The main goal of causal inference is to find underlying causal mechanisms for explaining the statistics of experiments or observations.
+The main goal of causal inference is to find underlying causal mechanisms that explain the statistics of experiments or observations.
 The connection between the causal mechanisms and the observed statistics is given by a \emph{causal model}.